 If the weather is good, I suggest you go up to the terrace of the Basilica where the famous four horses looted from Constantinople during the Fourth Crusade are located.
 Like from Milan Duomo’s rooftop, the view is breathtaking.

 If you can only visit Venice in a day you won’t be able to see all of Venice’s famous landmarks and you’ll have to make choices and plan your Venice itinerary accordingly.
 In St. Mark’s Square, in addition to the Basilica, there are two other iconic buildings: the Doge’s Palace and St. Mark’s Bell Tower.

 The Doge’s Palace (Palazzo Ducale), a stunning example of Venetian Gothic, was the seat of the Venetian Republic’s highest authority (the Doge).
 The palace was first built in 1340, and later modified and extended.
-Having only one day in Venice, to include a visit to the Doge’s Palace, one of the top Venice landmarks, your best bet is to have a comprehensive guided tour of St. Mark’s Basilica and Doge’s Palace.
+Having only one day in Venice, in order to include a visit to the Doge’s Palace, one of the top Venice landmarks, your best bet is to have a comprehensive guided tour of St. Mark’s Basilica and Doge’s Palace.
 You’ll optimize your time, and discover the most important facts about these iconic masterpieces.

 ➣ Venice Bridge of Sighs

 The Bridge of Sighs is just around the corner from St. Mark’s Square and arguably one of the most iconic spots in Venice.
 The white limestone bridge was built in 1600 and connects the Doge’s Palace interrogation rooms to the New Prisons (Palazzo delle Prigioni).
 Before getting imprisoned, convicts got the last view of Venice from the bridge.
 The name Bridge of Sighs dates back to the 19th century and stems from a poem by Lord Byron:

 “I stood in Venice on the Bridge of Sighs, a palace and prison on each hand”.